About Corporate Governance

 Education:

-Ricardo Cruzat, Member of the Board of Directors (Independent)
+Alfredo Moreno Charme, Member of Board of Directors

 Portrait